aybugealtay/scATAcat_paper/README.md

     - Peak calling and gene score calculation via ArchR

 - **Notebooks**
-    - Jupyter Notebooks to reproduce figures in the manuscript.
+    - Jupyter Notebooks to reproduce figures in the manuscript
     -  For each dataset, there is seperate folder for the following methods:
         - scATAcat
         - Marker-based annotation